huhanGitHub/papt/README.md

 ### Source Paper

 We describe all the details in our source paper.
 You can refer to this paper to get more details.

-'link.. show soon'
+If this dataset benefits your research, we hope you cites our paper.

+@misc{hu2023pairwise,

+      title={A Pairwise Dataset for GUI Conversion and Retrieval between Android Phones and Tablets},

+      author={Han Hu and Haolan Zhan and Yujin Huang and Di Liu},

+      year={2023},

+      eprint={2307.13225},

+      archivePrefix={arXiv},

+      primaryClass={cs.HC}
+}